NFL teams curtailing or stopping scouting operations - WHIZ News

 NFL teams are curtailing or completely stopping scouting operations as a safeguard against the spread of the new coronavirus.

-The Washington Redskins, Minnesota Vikings, Tampa Bay Buccaneers and New York Jets have ordered their scouts and assistant coaches to return home.
+The Washington Redskins, Minnesota Vikings, Miami Dolphins, Tampa Bay Buccaneers, Tennessee Titans and New York Jets have ordered their scouts and assistant coaches to return home.
 Other teams, such as the Pittsburgh Steelers and Cleveland Browns, have cut back on scouting in what is usually a busy time for evaluating college players.
-The NFL draft is schedule for April 23-25 in Las Vegas.
+The NFL draft is scheduled for April 23-25 in Las Vegas.

 Soon after, the Vikings announced a similar decision.